 It may sound crazy to say that our story is not at all unfamiliar, but in the words of one of our main protagonists, “Just because it sounds completely crazy, that doesn’t mean it isn’t true.”
 Clearly, rat controls young lad’s movements in order to cook in a fine Parisian restaurant, is not exactly well-worn material.
 On the other hand, once we remove that bit things are surprisingly comfortable.

 Remy is a rat, and travels the road of the fairly common struggle against the norms of society.
 He doesn’t want to eat trash.
 He doesn’t want to crawl around in sewers.
+He’s not the sort to want rat chew toys either, whereas other rats would love it.
 The usual.
 Linguini is the classic, lowly everyman.
 He is not so much disheartened at being a meaningless cog in the great machine, as he is in fact so low that he aspires to one day achieve such elevated meaninglessness.
 The two cross paths when Linguini darkens the door of Gusteau’s restaurant with a letter from his deceased mother which he hopes will land him a job as, if he’s lucky, garbage boy.
 Remy has recently made his way to this same restaurant with dreams of finding a way to cook dancing in his head.

 Follwoing rather predictable fortuitousness, the two come together and learn that one of them is a remarkable chef, and one of them is fairly adept at looking human.
 Hilarity ensues.